Shriyan-Shekhar/MachineLearningProjects/README.md

 The following folders contain different datasets and different architectures.
 Some need a VM for training.
 </br>
 </br>
-Updates constantly as I finish more projects in Machine Learning.
+Updates constantly as I finish more projects in Machine Learning and Deep Learning.